polishpuff/polishpuff.github.io/_posts/2017-10-22-class_methods_in_ruby.markdown

 end
 ```

 This threw an ArgumentError, which continues to mystify me.
-I'm not sure where I'm missing arguements, but I think there are some additional issues with this code.
+I'm not sure where I'm missing arguments, but I think there are some additional issues with this code.
 For example, I don't refer to the array @@genres anywhere in the block, which I'm certain I have to do in order to get it working.
 However, I do appreciate having the chance to practice working with the ternary operator (some code ? if true do this thing : if false do this other thing).
 I like how elegant and brief it is.

 Then I tried incrementing the count using += 1 but had issues there as well: